Special offer

 Employee reference checks

-Not all of these pre-employment checks are required by law.
-Right-to-work checks are essential and any business must carry them out diligently.
-However, many pre-employment checks are simply useful for making sure that your chosen candidate would make a safe and suitable new addition to the company.
-They also give you the opportunity to find out more about your candidate’s needs, such as any reasonable adjustments that you might need to make in the workplace.
+Right-to-work checks form a standard part of many hiring processes and are a legal requirement.
+Employers typically carry them out consistently and in line with their organisation’s policy and current official guidance.
+However, many pre-employment checks are simply useful for making sure that a candidate would make a safe and suitable addition to the company.
+They also give you the opportunity to find out more about your candidate’s needs, such as any reasonable adjustments that may be needed in the workplace.

 Related: Onboarding Guide